Usage#

 |-- [4.0K Nov 15 14:06] output/Processed

-directory at the sub-directory level that each image was found.
+…where there is one Processed directory at the sub-directory level that each image was found.

-directories to sit within the directories that images are found then simply set the output_dir
+NB If you want Processed directories to sit within the directories that images are found then simply set the output_dir

-to the same value as base_dir
+to the same value as base_dir.

-directory is a directory for each file found with the specified file_ext
+Within each Processed directory is a directory for each file found with the specified file_ext and within these are

 the resulting images from processing scans.
-If the plotting
+If the plotting : image_set is core then there is a single image for

-then there is also a sub-directory for each image found within which there are the
+each.
+If this option is all then there is also a sub-directory for each image found within which there are the

-which contain additional images from the processing stages and
+directories filters, grains/below and grains/above which contain additional images from the processing stages and

 an accompanying histogram for each image showing the distribution of pixel heights for that image.